yuansliu/bfMEM/README.md

 Compare the MEMs in the two files *f1* and *f2*.
 The program compares two files row by row.

-## Status
-Submitted

 ## Citation
 Yuansheng Liu, Leo Yu Zhang, Jinyan Li.
 Fast detection of maximal exact matches via fixed sampling of query k-mers and Bloom filtering of index k-mers.
-2019.
+Bioinformatics, 2019.

 ## Contacts
 If any bugs during you run our code, please email to <yyuanshengliu@gmail.com>